Theory of Operation

 Generated Bits (genbits) Interface

 In addition to the command response signals there is a bus for returning the generated bits.
-This 129-bit bus consists of 128-bits, genbits_bus, for the random bit sequence itself, along with a single bit flag, genbits_fips, indicating whether the bits were considered fully in accordance with FIPS standards.
+This 129-bit bus consists of 128-bits, genbits_bus, for the random bit sequence itself, along with a single bit flag, genbits_fips, indicating whether the bits were considered fully in accordance with FIPS/CC standards.

 There are two cases when the sequence will not be FIPS compliant: